Kenya Supreme Court Upholds Rutos Presidential Win - UrduPoint

 The verdict dealt a blow to challenger Raila Odinga who had alleged fraud and filed a petition against the poll outcome, which saw Deputy President Ruto scrape to victory by a margin of less than two percentage points in a tightly-fought race.

-Although voting day passed off peacefully, observers feared that the disputed outcome could fuel violence in a country with a history of post-poll unrest.
+Although voting day passed off peacefully, observers feared that the disputed outcome could fuel violence in a country with a history of post-poll unrest, with over 1,100 people killed in politically motivated clashes in 2007.

-Ruto struck a conciliatory note, promising to extend "a hand of brotherhood" to his rivals, including Odinga, a veteran opposition leader now backed by the ruling party.
+Ruto struck a conciliatory note, promising to extend "a hand of brotherhood" to his rivals, including Odinga, a veteran opposition leader now backed by outgoing President Uhuru Kenyatta and the ruling party.

 "I extend a hand of brotherhood to all my competitors and to all their supporters.
-We are not enemies, we are Kenyans," Ruto, 55, said in a speech following the verdict.
+We are not enemies, we are Kenyans," Ruto, 55, said.

 "Our election and judicial institutions have won."
 Ruto will be sworn in on September 13, becoming Kenya's fifth president since independence from Britain in 1963 and taking the reins of a country beset by inflation, high unemployment and a crippling drought.